Michelle Higgins Counselling

 art and play, as a way to begin to open up and to express difficult feelings and experiences.

-Adolescents may be less interested in a playful approach, therefore I have a range of resources and resources suitable for teens that aid discussion.
+Adolescents may be less interested in a playful approach, therefore I have a range of resources and activities suitable for teens that aid discussion.

 I work with children age 5+, adolescents and young adults.

-While having children can be wonderful and joyful, it is also a reality that being a parent or carer can be a challenging, exhausting and lonely experience at times.
+It is a reality that being a parent or carer can be a challenging, exhausting and lonely experience at times.

-Keeping up with the changes that come with children's continual development is tough and it can be hard to make sense of difficult situations and to figure out what to do next.
+Keeping up with the changes that come with children's development is tough and it can be hard to make sense of difficult situations and to figure out what to do next.

 Many different factors can make family life difficult and it should not be surprising that a parent can find themselves struggling; feeling stressed and unhappy sometimes.